nithishyadav31/sql-data-warehouse-project-/README.md

-# Data Warehouse and analytics project
+# Data Warehouse and Analytics Project

 welcome to the **Data Warehouse and analytics project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution,from building a data ware house to generating actionable insights.Designed as a portfolio project highlights industry best practices in data engineering and analytics.